 In conjunction with Virginia Dominion Energy, Virginia Public Schools will roll out an initial launch of 50 electric buses.
 According to Clean Technica, these buses are ready to go into operation this year!
 With a plan to release 200 buses per year for the next 5 years, they aim for 100% EV buses by 2030.

 The biggest barrier to replacing diesel-fueled buses with electric versions is funding.
-First time EV buyers are prone to sticker shock because the initial price for EVs is higher than that of other vehicles; however, EVs are less expensive than other cars in the long run, and school buses are no different.
+First time EV buyers are prone to sticker shock because the initial price for EVs is higher than that of other vehicles; however, EVs are less expensive than other cars in the long run.
+School buses are no different.

 Buses will be spending significantly less on fuel.
 According to Electrek, “While the exact cost of each bus is unknown, the commission does estimate that “schools will save nearly $120,000 in fuel and maintenance costs per bus over 20 years.
 Some estimates have noted that electric school buses tend to cost about $120,000 more than diesel buses — if that’s the case here, the price will be equal in the end, with added health benefits.”